SFPC/sfpc.github.io/teachingasart-spring2020.md

 Q: Will I learn to code?

 A: Not in the class.
 You will learn about the history of art and technology, the theory of computation in relation to teaching, and educational organizations.
-If you want to learn to code, please check out other classes offered at SFPC.
+If you want to learn to code, please check out other classes offered at SFPC such as Creative Coding Bootcamp and Digital Love Languages on our [Participate](https://sfpc.io/participate) page.

 Q: Will I get a certificate of completion?